Quick Answer: Knowledge Representation Makes AI Context Usable

 | Vector index | Semantic search across documents, conversations, transcripts, and long-form content | Retrieve relevant policy sections, implementation notes, FAQs, and troubleshooting guides | Poor chunking, missing metadata, and permission leakage |

 Hybrid designs are common.
 A RAG assistant may use vectors for document retrieval, an ontology for categories, a graph for entity relationships, and rules for permission checks.
 A workflow agent may use all four plus a human approval queue.
+If the domain has stable vocabulary, strict terminology, or repeatable decisions, compare this architecture with the domain-specific LLM development path before assuming a generic chatbot is enough.

 Designing a Knowledge Layer for Business AI